michaellihs/mkdocs-starter/README.md

 - developer tools for linting and code checks
 - a GitHub workflow to publish the rendered documentation as GitHub pages

-Here cou can find the [User Documentation](https://michaellihs.github.io/mkdocs-starter).
+Here cou can find the [User Documentation](https://michaellihs.github.io/mkdocs-starter) of this starter kit.

 ## Prerequisites